shephinphilip/Website-Q-A-Agent/README.md

 This command will crawl and index the documentation.

-### 4. Ask Questions
+### 4. Ask a Question
-Once setup is complete, ask a question:
+Once the setup is complete, ask a question:

 ```bash
 curl "http://localhost:8000/ask?question=What integrations are available?"